D-LiFT: Improving LLM-based Decompiler Backend via Code Quality-driven Fine-tuning: Introduction

 \section{Introduction}

-Binary decompilation is the process of generating high-level source code, with human-comprehensible variables, control flows, and data structures from a binary program.
-Decompilation has found extensive security applications, such as software reverse engineering~\cite{observation2020Daniel}, vulnerability discovery~\cite{convergence2022Mantovani,QueryX2023han}, program patching and hardening~\cite{Pemma2022automatically}, and cyber forensics~\cite{decomperson}.
-However, source code generated by decompilers very often has problems in the aspects of syntactic and semantic correctness~\cite{zhibo2020howfar,Muqi2024Dhelix,cao2024evaluating,Taxonomy2024luke}: A piece of decompiled code may not compile or preserve the semantics of the original binary.
-Moreover, despite advances in the past decade~\cite{Zion2024ahoy,zhuo2021osprey,qibin2022augmenting,Lin2010AutomaticRE,chang2024tygr,Dream,Dreamplusplus,brumley2013native,TIE}, even with syntactic and semantic correctness, the decompiled code may still be hard for human users to read.
-In fact, a recent survey~\cite{observation2020Daniel} found that roughly 70\% of reverse engineers still prefer working with the assembly code, due to the incorrectness (i.e., inaccuracy) and/or low readability of the decompiled source code.
+Binary decompilation, as an important program analysis function, is the process of generating high-level human-comprehensible source code from a binary program.
+Decompilation supports numerous software management and security tasks, such as reverse engineering~\cite{observation2020Daniel}, vulnerability discovery~\cite{convergence2022Mantovani,QueryX2023han}, program patching and hardening~\cite{Pemma2022automatically}, and cyber forensics~\cite{decomperson}.
+However, source code generated by decompilers is often hard for human users to read~\cite{Zion2024ahoy,zhuo2021osprey,qibin2022augmenting,Lin2010AutomaticRE,chang2024tygr,Dream,Dreamplusplus,brumley2013native,TIE}.
+Moreover, decompiled outputs often suffer from syntactic and semantic correctness issues~\cite{zhibo2020howfar,Muqi2024Dhelix,cao2024evaluating,Taxonomy2024luke}: A piece of decompiled code may not compile or preserve semantics of the original binary.

-In recent years, with the advent of Large Language Models (LLMs), researchers started to explore the potential of LLMs to generate or improve decompiled code~\cite{danning2024resym,Tan2024LLM4DecompileDB,Hu2024DeGPTOD,Katz2019TowardsND,fu2019coda,linxin2025beyond,Wong2023RefiningDC,xiangzhe2025unleash}.
-For example, to generate more readable decompiled output, LLM4Decompile~\cite{Tan2024LLM4DecompileDB} introduces supervised fine-tuning (SFT) for the training, and DeGPT~\cite{Hu2024DeGPTOD} introduces a three-role mechanism to help LLMs inference.
-These LLM-assisted decompilation improvement tools, such as LLM4Decompile and GhidraMCP~\cite{ghidramcp2025}, have rapidly gained attention within the security community.
-For instance, LLM4Decompile was ranked in 4th place in GitHub Day Trending.~\looseness=-1
+In recent years, with the advent of Large Language Models (LLMs), researchers have started to explore the potential of LLMs to generate and improve decompiled code~\cite{danning2024resym,Tan2024LLM4DecompileDB,Hu2024DeGPTOD,Katz2019TowardsND,fu2019coda,linxin2025beyond,Wong2023RefiningDC,xiangzhe2025unleash}.
+For example, to improve the readability of decompiled outputs, LLM4Decompile~\cite{Tan2024LLM4DecompileDB} trains new LLMs via supervised fine-tuning (SFT), and DeGPT~\cite{Hu2024DeGPTOD} introduces a three-role mechanism to help verify LLMs' output during inference.
+These LLM-assisted decompilation improvement tools have rapidly gained attention.
+For instance, LLM4Decompile was ranked 4th in GitHub Day Trending.~\looseness=-1